 In part 3, you’ll dynamically create agreements.

-Select Integration Key on the API Information menu under the Account tab in Adobe Sign.
+Select Integration Key on the API Information menu under the Account tab in Acrobat Sign.

 Now that you have access and can interact with the API, see what you can do with the API.

-Navigate to the Adobe Sign REST API Version 6 Methods.
+Navigate to the Acrobat Sign REST API Version 6 Methods.